peterwmwong/x-metal-harvest-gpu-binary/README.md

     try archive.serialize(to: NSURL.fileURL(withPath: archivePath))
     ```

-3. If successful, outputs to console the GPU Archive's path and `metal-source` command to reproduce error and observed error on a MacBook Pro 2021 M1 Max, macOS Version 13.0 Beta 22A5266r, Version 14.0 beta 14A5228 environment.
+3. If successful, outputs to console the GPU Archive's path and `metal-source` command to reproduce error and observed error on a MacBook Pro 2021 M1 Max, macOS Version 13.0 Beta 22A5266r, Xcode Version 14.0 beta 14A5228 environment.
     - Example output:

     ```